 You could be entitled to paid time off to look for work

-If you’ve worked for your employer for two years at the end of your notice period, you’re likely to be have claim to “reasonable” time off to apply for jobs or go on training.
+If you’ve worked for your employer for two years at the end of your notice period, you’re likely to be able to claim “reasonable” time off to apply for jobs or go on training.
 You can take the time off at any time in normal working hours – up to 40 per cent of a week’s work – and your employer can’t ask you to rearrange your work hours to make up the time off.

 Check if you get legal expenses cover through your home insurance

 It could mean you get free legal help to challenge your redundancy if you think it’s unfair.
 And if you have a trade union at work, contact them for advice and potential representation.
 An employer must consult with a trade union or staff reps if more than 20 people are made redundant.

 Remember being at risk of redundancy doesn’t necessarily mean you will lose your job